 The hospital organizational atmosphere provides unique opportunities for interaction when considering the hospital chaplain role.
 Chaplains, employed by the hospital, have a unique purpose and expectation in their work environment.
 These employees become the only individuals who interact with everyone in the organization: hospital administrators, nurses, volunteers, social workers, patients and their families, physicians, and service workers.
 More importantly, these interactions can be informal (e.g., social conversation or meeting) or formal (e.g., scheduled meeting or prayer service in the chapel) communication.

 In addition to their daily tasks of providing spiritual care to patients and employees, hospital chaplains participate in interdisciplinary team meetings made up of individuals from different organizational units.
 These teams foster more effective decision-making for the organization.
 Although hospitals have several different departments, these departments do not interact frequently with each other, which makes interdisciplinary teams necessary as decisions affect all departments.
 For example, decisions about how to implement security procedures to protect patients and their privacy affect all organizational members who work with patients as well as those who take care of the hospital environment, including cafeteria staff and cleaning/maintenance personnel.
 Since most of the individuals on this interdisciplinary team are medical professionals, chaplain contributions are valuable for two reasons.
 First, chaplains’ views of health include spiritual health: individuals’ ability to cope or be at peace with their current health status.
 Second, chaplains’ interactions with all departments make them useful when meeting discussions take place.
 For example, in a meeting with hospital administrators on budgeting for nurses, chaplains are useful for explaining the nurses’ needs to patients and their families.
 As a result, chaplains contribute beyond their stereotypical role of spiritual care and play an organizational liaison role.
 Liaisons, for this study, are individuals who interact frequently with all departments in the workplace and/or serve as a bridge to connect two or more departments.
-The study’s objective is to explore the role of hospital chaplains by exploring their communication during daily interactions in the hospital and other aspects of their position.
+The study’s objective is to examine the role of hospital chaplains by exploring their communication during daily interactions in the hospital and other aspects of their position.
+As people who interact with a very diverse group of others, they likely spend much of their days engaging in communication accommodation.

 Theory